ice1080/spring-doc-grails-test/README.md

 ## Creation of Project

-This project was created using the following command:
+This project was created using the following command (assumes sdkman is installed):

 ```shell
 sdk use grails 6.2.3